-Every day thousands of visitors, doctors, nurses, patients and essential staff come and go from NHS organisations and they need to feel safe and protected.
+Every day thousands of visitors, doctors, nurses, patients, and essential staff come and go from the NHS and other healthcare organisations and they need to feel safe and protected.
 Patients undergoing treatment are at their most vulnerable and depend on skilled security personnel to watch out for any danger and protect online internal systems from corruption.

 NHS security roles can be physically demanding and are often shift based so a commitment to the role is valued more than formal qualifications.
 Security roles offer variety because no day will ever be the same and working in such a large organisation means you’ll have the opportunity to move around local NHS trusts.